fiskaltrust/interface-doc/doc/instore-app/printer-guide/printer.md

     1. Ensure Bluetooth is enabled on your device.
     2. Pair your device with the Bluetooth printer.
 This can typically be done from your device's Bluetooth settings.
     3. Ensure that the printer is within range and is powered on.
-- **Wi-Fi Printers** :
+- **Wi-Fi/LAN Printers** :
-    1. Ensure that both your printer and device are connected to the same Wi-Fi network.
+    1. Ensure that both your printer and device are connected to the same Wi-Fi/LAN network.
-    2. Confirm the printer's Wi-Fi settings, either through the printer's display or by printing a configuration page (refer to the printer's manual for instructions).
+    2. Confirm the printer's Wi-Fi/LAN settings, either through the printer's display or by printing a configuration page (refer to the printer's manual for instructions).